CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a clear technology stack but reads as a topic label rather than a functional skill description.
-It lacks concrete actions (what the skill does) and completely omits trigger guidance (when to use it).
-Adding specific capabilities and a 'Use when...' clause would significantly improve its utility for skill selection.
+It lacks concrete actions, explicit trigger guidance ('Use when...'), and sufficient keyword coverage to reliably distinguish it from other Android or Java development skills.

 Suggestions

-Add a 'Use when...' clause with explicit triggers, e.g., 'Use when the user asks about Android app development in Java, setting up MVVM architecture, creating ViewBinding layouts, or writing Espresso UI tests.'
+Add a 'Use when...' clause specifying triggers, e.g., 'Use when the user asks about Android app development in Java, setting up MVVM architecture, ViewBinding, or writing Espresso UI tests.'

-List concrete actions the skill performs, e.g., 'Creates Android activities and fragments using MVVM pattern, sets up ViewBinding for type-safe view access, writes Espresso instrumented tests for UI validation.'
+List specific concrete actions the skill performs, e.g., 'Creates Android activities and fragments using MVVM pattern, configures ViewBinding for layouts, writes Espresso instrumented tests for UI validation.'

-Include common keyword variations users might say, such as 'Android app', 'ViewModel', 'LiveData', 'UI testing', 'instrumented tests', or 'Android Studio project'.
+Include common keyword variations users might say, such as 'Android app', 'ViewModel', 'LiveData', 'UI testing', 'instrumented tests', 'Android Studio'.

 DimensionReasoningScore